perfectproducts/usd_templates/src/workflows/product_configurator.md

 ## Product Configurator

-In this chapter we are going to explain and show how the configurator works based on an example.
-We are going to use the bicycle from the previous chapter together with the product configurator.
+We are going to create a product configurator for the cycle product.

 1. **/src/cycle_demo/assets/products/product_P3_basicbike/product_P3_basicbike.usd**